To recognize MU faculty who have demonstrated exemplary university citizenship through faculty leadership or service to the MU campus.

 The Provost’s Faculty Service Award recognizes MU faculty for distinguished service.
 Nominees should have made exceptional contributions to achieving one or more goals of the university, while embodying the values of the university.
 Examples of service include, but are not limited to, committee work, campus-wide programming or initiatives, and community service at local, state, regional, national, or international level.

-Up to one Provost’s Faculty Leadership Award and up to one Provost’s Faculty Service Award will be given each year.
+Up to one Provost’s Faculty Leadership Award, up to one Provost’s Faculty Service Award, and up to one Provost’s Faculty Mentoring Award will be given each year.
 Each award will include a $1,000 prize, less applicable taxes.
 Based on the recommendation of a selection committee, the Provost reserves the right not to make an award in any given year.